working-group-two/engineering-blog/pages/blog/_posts/2019-06-25-hacking-dark-themes-with-blend-modes.md

 Like many other companies, [Working Group Two](/) has a number of applications which are only available internally or to partners.
-Our UI designer (that's me) prefers light backgrounds with dark text, but one of our partners have requested a dark theme for one application.
+Our UI designer (that's me) prefers light backgrounds with dark text, but one of our partners have wanted a dark theme for one of our applications for some time.
 We haven't been able to prioritize this, but we were using CSS blend modes for a different project, and wondered if we could use them to quickly put together a dark theme.

 The application in this post is one of our partner portals, which follows the Material Design guidelines.
-It’s built with [Vue](https://vuejs.org/) and [Vuetify](https://vuetifyjs.com/en/), but also has some custom components and JS plugins (for charts, etc).
+It’s built with [Vue](https://vuejs.org/) and [Vuetify](https://vuetifyjs.com/en/), but also has some custom components and JS plugins (for uploads, charts, etc).
-It took about two hours to create the dark theme and deploy it to production, and we'll walk you through the whole process (with screenshots) in this post.
+It took two hours to create the dark theme and deploy it to production, and we'll walk you through the whole process (with screenshots) in this post.

 ## What are CSS blend modes?